PHP-Science/PageRank/README.md

 iteration number.
 * However, the iteration stops when the ranks are accurate enough even if the max iteration didn't reach its limit.
 * The accuracy measured by the float epsilon constant.
-* At the end the algorithm normalizes the ranks between 0 and 1 and then scale them between 1 and 10.
+* At the end, the algorithm normalizes the ranks between 0 and 1 and then scale them between 1 and 10.
 The scaling range is configurable.
 * Getting, setting, updating the nodes from the resource is a responsibility of the NodeDataSourceStrategyInterface.
 * The package provides a simple implementation of the NodeDataSourceStrategyInterface that only keeps the nodes in the